-Although Hocus Pocus wasn't a big box office draw and was panned by critics, the film managed to take on a second life — just like the Sanderson Sisters.
+Although Hocus Pocus wasn't a big box office draw and was panned by critics, the film managed to take on a second life (and a sequel)—just like the Sanderson Sisters.
 Over time it gained cult status.
-To celebrate the 25th anniversary of the flick, let's check out where the cast members are today.
+Let's check out where the cast members are today.

 Bette Midler (Winnie Sanderson)

 After portraying bucktoothed witch Winnie — the eldest Sanderson Sister and the only one with a brain — Bette Midler continued being the major multi-hyphenate star that she is.
 With multiple Golden Globes, Emmys, Grammys and a Tony to her name, Midler continued her winning streak post-Hocus Pocus with memorable films like The First Wives Club (1996) and Parental Guidance (2012).
 On television, she had an Emmy-winning turn as a guest star on Murphy Brown in 1998 and over the years, has produced a variety of studio albums and headlined a slew of concert tours.
 In fact, Midler dressed as her witch character on her Divine Intervention Tour in 2015, singing "I Put a Spell on You," a track from the movie.
 Most recently, Midler received a Tony Award for her work on Broadway's revival of Hello, Dolly!.